rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

 You may stay in the dorm on Friday night, but everyone needs to be away on Saturday morning, August 3.

+## What to Bring

+Please read the [What to Bring](/materials/bring.pdf) document that is written for campers and their parents.
+Counselors may ignore the restriction on computers:  Please bring a laptop.

+Note that Ross participants are enrolled in the University's linen service, providing a clean towel, pillowcase, and sheets each week.
+Since they do not provide pillows, you may either bring a pillow or purchase one after you arrive.
+If you need more than one towel per week, you may bring your own or purchase new ones, washing and drying your towels as needed.

 ## Employment Contract